 How do I know if I have been exposed?

 Asbestos is known to cause mesothelioma, a fatal cancer that affects the lining of the lungs, as well as other cancers and lung-related illnesses.

 - persistent dry cough

 - nail deformities

-If you have been exposed to asbestos and do not show symptoms you should schedule a regular check ups with your regular primary physician.
-If you are showing symptoms go straight to an asbestos-related disease specialist.
+If you have been exposed and do not show symptoms you should schedule a regular check ups with your regular primary physician.
+If you are showing symptoms go straight to a specialist.

 How to Check For Asbestos in Your Home

-A visual inspection of your home is usually not sufficient to determine if it contains asbestos.
-To sufficiently check, samples of suspected asbestos fibers should be sent to a certified laboratory for analysis.
+A visual inspection of your home is usually not sufficient.
+To sufficiently check, samples of suspected fibers should be sent to a certified laboratory for analysis.
 Polarized Light Microscopy (PLM) and Transmission Electron Microscopy (TEM) are two approved methods of analysis.
-The American Lung Association recommends that you hire a certified asbestos professional to take any samples.
-Hiring a professional can minimize asbestos exposure for you and your family.
+The American Lung Association recommends that you hire a certified professional to take any samples.
+Hiring a professional can minimize exposure for you and your family.

 Apachee Roofing does not offer asbestos or lead removal services, however, we recommend Big Bend Abatement in the Tallahassee, Florida area and surrounding counties.